You have just trained a learning to rank model and you now want to know how it performs.

 -

 - One is the homepage.
-Here we show few interesting new documents that can be directly bought.
-These document are static and are not ordered by the learning to rank model.
+Here we show a few interesting new documents that can be directly bought.
+These documents are static and are not ordered by the learning to rank model.

 When testing we have to make sure that all the results we are considering, come from the search page and not from the homepage.